 - In children, consuming too much cow's milk, which can interfere with iron absorption

-Inadequate Iron Intake: A healthy diet easily provides enough iron.
+A healthy diet easily provides enough iron.
 In general, most people need just 1 mg of extra iron each day.
 (Menstruating women need 2 mg each day.)
-However, certain people are at risk of lack of iron in their diets.
-They include vegetarians and others who do not consume enough iron-rich foods, young children and pregnant women who have higher iron needs, and anyone who has a medical condition that places the at risk for iron deficiency.
+However, certain people are at risk for lack of iron in their diets.
+They include vegetarians and others who do not consume enough iron-rich foods, young children and pregnant women who have higher iron needs, and anyone who has a medical condition that places the risk for iron deficiency.

 Anemia of Chronic Disease

-Anemia of chronic disease is associated with a wide variety of inflammatory conditions that reduce the production and survival of red blood cells.
+Anemia of chronic disease is associated with a wide variety of chronic conditions that reduce the production and survival of red blood cells.
 These diseases include: